- Distance Education Program Development, Courses & Program Offerings

 Find answers to your questions regarding online education through A&T Online.
 These are a few of the common questions that faculty ask.
 If you don’t find an answer to your question, contact us.

 The Office of Distance Education and Extended Learning (DEEL) is the administrative unit for the Extended Campus.
-The Extended Campus provides services and educational programming focused on the needs of a variety of traditional and non-traditional learners year round.
+The Extended Campus provides services and educational programming focused on the needs of a variety of traditional and post-traditional learners year round.
 The unit works proactively with the N.C.
 A&T community and external collaborators to create online, professional, and lifelong learning opportunities, helping ensure A&T’s preeminence within a changing higher education landscape.

 Distance Education Program Development, Courses & Program Offerings